 Living Legacies in the Parks Program

 As Northwest Folklife looks ahead to celebrate its 50th Anniversary in 2021, it is the stories and traditions of our communities that serve as the foundation and significance behind our organization and work.
-In partnership with Jackstraw Cultural Center, Washington State Parks Folk and Traditional Arts Program and The Center of Washington Cultural Traditions, Living Legacies will empower communities and individuals around the Pacific Northwest to capture cultural traditions and stories by developing and sharing a Living Legacies Toolkit to preserve, document and transmit cultural knowledge.
-Living Legacies in Parks brings the toolkit to the people with documentation stations at community celebrations of regional heritage that engage local culture keepers and organizations.
+In partnership with Jackstraw Cultural Center, Washington State Parks Folk and Traditional Arts Program and The Center for Washington Cultural Traditions, Living Legacies empowers communities and individuals around the Pacific Northwest to capture cultural traditions and stories by sharing a Living Legacies Toolkit to preserve, document and transmit cultural knowledge.

 Join us in preserving, supporting and celebrating our region's cultural endowment.

 Kelli Faryar, Executive Artistic Director at Northwest Folklife, (206) 684-7014

 Makaela Kroin, Washington State Parks Folk & Traditional Arts Program Coordinator, (360) 902-8635

 Langston Collin Wilkins, Director of the Center for Washington Cultural Traditions, (206) 682-1770 x107

 About Northwest Folklife

 Since 1972, Northwest Folklife has been deeply committed to celebrating the diversity of our Northwest communities and demystifying our differences together, under one roof.
 Our work centers on preserving cultural arts, bridging connections to heritage and identity, and cultivating the ever-evolving traditions of the Pacific Northwest.
 From daily creativity and imagination, to family and community customs, Folklife is a part of each of our lives – past, present, and future.